Jun 15, 2017 Chris Doxey

-Today’s ERP systems have the capability to block or park an invoice and assign a reason code for the specific problem identified.
-A blocked invoice report can then be reviewed to determine the most common reason for the bottleneck.
+Today’s ERP systems have the capability to block or park an invoice and assign a custom reason code for the specific problem identified.
+A blocked invoice report can then be reviewed to understand the most common issue resulting in a bottleneck.

 Next, use those “problem” categories suggested above to develop data analytics and tracking procedures for your biggest pain points.
 Identify other types of errors that are more specific to your company or industry.

-Ultimately, a third-party audit or a self-audit tool are very valuable in your strategy for invoice processing.
-Companies use these results to identify and implement process improvements—to which many organizations have found that a problem invoice often results in a duplicate or erroneous payment.
+Ultimately, a third-party audit or a self-audit tool is very valuable in your strategy for invoice processing.
+Companies use these results for finding and implementing process improvements—to which many organizations have found that a problem invoice often results in a duplicate or erroneous payment.

 Read more from Chris Doxey